 The pre-service claim approval processes for inpatient hospital admissions (called precertification) and for other services, are detailed in this Section.
 A pre-service claim is any claim, in whole or in part, that requires approval from us in advance of obtaining medical care or services.
-In other words, a pre-service claim for benefits (1) requires precertification, prior approval or a referral and (2) will result in a reduction of benefits if you do not obtain precertification, prior approval or a referral.
+In other words, a pre-service claim for benefits (1) requires precertification or preauthorization and (2) will result in a reduction of benefits if you do not obtain precertification or preauthorization.